northeast-kansas-library-system/next/source/tools/notices_slips/checkout_note.rst

 Notice information
 ------------------

-- Recipient: The library where an item has been checked out
+- Recipient: The email address of the library where the item was checked out

 - Trigger: this notice is sent to a library when a borrower enters a "Report a problem" note through the OPAC on an item that's currently checked out to them.